mknoufi/cashiercounter/README.md

 # cashiercounter

-Custom cashier module for ERPNext.
+This is the Cashier Counter module for ERPNext.